-SPECIAL VOTING UNITS
+CLASS B LP UNITS AND SPECIAL VOTING UNITS

-The DOT and the exchange agreement dated December 14, 2012 between the REIT, Starlight, the GP and the Partnership, amongst others (the "Exchange Agreement") provide for the issuance of the Special Voting Units which have no economic entitlement in the REIT or in the distribution or assets of the REIT, but are used to provide voting rights proportionate to the votes of the Units to holders of securities exchangeable into Units (i.e. the LP Units).
-Each Special Voting Unit is not transferable separately from the LP Unit to which it is attached and will be automatically redeemed and cancelled upon exchange of the attached LP Unit into a Unit.
+The DOT and the exchange agreement dated December 14, 2012 between the REIT, Starlight, the GP and the Partnership, amongst others (the "Exchange Agreement") provide for the issuance of the Special Voting Units which have no economic entitlement in the REIT or in the distribution or assets of the REIT, but are used to provide voting rights proportionate to the votes of the Units to holders of securities exchangeable into Units (i.e. the Class B LP Units).
+Each Special Voting Unit is not transferable separately from the Class B LP Unit to which it is attached and will be automatically redeemed and cancelled upon the exchange of the attached Class B LP Unit into a Unit.

-The LP Units issued by the Partnership to holders, together with the related Special Voting Units, have economic and voting rights equivalent, in all material aspects, to the REIT's Units.
-They are exchangeable at the option of the holder thereof on a one-for-one basis (subject to anti-dilution adjustments) for the REIT's Units at the option of the holder, under the terms of the Exchange Agreement.
-Each LP Unit entitles the holder to receive distributions from the Partnership equivalent to the distributions such holder would have received if they were holding Units instead of LP Units.
+The Class B LP Units issued by the Partnership to holders, together with the related Special Voting Units, have economic and voting rights equivalent, in all material aspects, to the REIT's Units.
+They are exchangeable at the option of the holder thereof on a one-for-one basis (subject to anti-dilution adjustments) for the REIT's Units, under the terms of the Exchange Agreement.
+Each Class B LP Unit entitles the holder to receive distributions from the Partnership equivalent to the distributions such holder would have received if they were holding Units instead of Class B LP Units.

-Units may be "put" to the REIT and, therefore, the LP Units meet the definition of a financial liability under IAS 32, Financial Instruments - Presentation.
-Further, the LP Units are classified as fair value through profit or loss financial liabilities and are measured at fair value at each reporting period with any changes in fair value recorded in profit and loss.
-The distributions paid on the LP Units are accounted for as finance costs.
+The Class B LP Units meet the definition of a financial liability under IAS 32, Financial Instruments - Presentation.
+Further, the Class B LP Units are classified as fair value through profit or loss financial liabilities under IAS 32.
+The Class B LP Units are measured at fair value at each reporting period with any changes in fair value recorded in the statement of income and comprehensive income.
+The distributions paid on the Class B LP Units are accounted for as finance costs.

-The following table summarizes the changes in LP Units for the period from July 13, 2012 to June 30, 2013:
+The following table summarizes the changes in Class B LP Units for the period from July 13, 2012 to September 30, 2013:

 LP Units Amount

 Outstanding as at July 13, 2012 - \$ -

-Issuance of LP Units on exchange for common shares of the Company, December 14, 2012 2,134,375 3,080
+Issuance of Class B LP Units on exchange for common shares of the Company,

+December 14, 2012 2,134,375 3,080

-Fair value adjustment = 12,928
+Fair value adjustment - 12,928

 Outstanding at December 31, 2012 2,134,375 \$ 16,008

-Fair value adjustment - - 2,455
+Fair value adjustment - (2,988)

-Outstanding at June 30, 2013 2,134,375 \$ 13,553
+Outstanding at September 30, 2013 2,134,375 \$ 13,020